cooperwalter/check-stock-index-price/README.md

 - `FIRESTORE_PROJECT_ID` - The ID of the Firestore project
 - `FIRESTORE_DATABASE` - The name of the Firestore database
 - `FIRESTORE_COLLECTION` - The name of the Firestore collection
-- `FIREBASE_SERVICE_ACCOUNT_KEY_PATH` - (Dev Only) The path to the Firebase service account key file (required for local development because the Cloud Run Function will already have access to the Firestore database)
+- `FIREBASE_SERVICE_ACCOUNT_KEY_PATH` - (Dev Only) The path to the Firebase service account key file (required for local development because the Cloud Run Function will already have access to the Firestore database because it's in the same project)